 Recognizable for its engaging, straightforward language, Skloot’s writing—both in The Immortal Life and her many feature articles for major publications—has charmed readers around the world.
-Her lectures have been lauded for her ability to make complex issues accessible to diverse audiences—at Emory University, an official described the large audience as “completely rapt.”
+Her lectures have been lauded for her ability to make complex issues accessible to diverse audiences; at Emory University, an official described the large audience as “completely rapt.”
 More than 250 communities, schools, and universities have chosen The Immortal Life for their common read programs.

 In The Immortal Life, Skloot tells the story of a young black woman who died of cervical cancer in 1951—and left behind an inexplicably immortal line of cells known as HeLa.
 Henrietta’s cells—harvested without her knowledge or consent—contributed to scientific advancements as varied as the polio vaccine, treatments for cancers and viruses, in-vitro fertilization, and the impact of space travel on human cells.
 The story is also about her children, who were later used in research without their consent and who have never benefited from the commercialization of HeLa cells, even though those cells have helped biotech companies make millions of dollars.
-Part detective story, part scientific odyssey, and part family saga, The Immortal Life raises fascinating questions about race, class, and bioethics in America.
+Part detective story, part scientific odyssey, and part family saga, The Immortal Life raises fascinating and urgent questions about race, class, and bioethics in America.

-The Immortal Life was selected as a best book of 2010 by over 60 media outlets including The New York Times, Entertainment Weekly, The American Library Association, People, The Washington Post Book World, O, The Oprah Magazine, and The Boston Globe.
+The Immortal Life was selected as a best book of 2010 by over 60 media outlets, including The New York Times, Entertainment Weekly, the American Library Association, People, The Washington Post Book World, O, The Oprah Magazine, and The Boston Globe.
 It has enjoyed more than four years on The New York Times bestseller list, was listed as on of Amazon’s 100 Books to Read in a Lifetime, and has been translated into more than 25 languages.
 Skloot was named One of Five Surprising Leaders of 2010 by The Washington Post.

 The Immortal Life of Henrietta Lacks has also been made into an HBO film produced by Oprah Winfrey and Alan Ball.

-Though best-known for The Immortal Life, Rebecca Skloot has written more than 200 feature articles, personal essays, book reviews, and news stories for The New York Times Magazine, O, The Oprah Magazine, Discover, Columbia Journalism Review, Seed, New York Magazine, Slate, Popular Science, the Chicago Tribune, and other publications.
+Though best-known for The Immortal Life, Rebecca Skloot has written more than 200 feature articles, personal essays, book reviews, and news stories for The New York Times Magazine, O, The Oprah Magazine, Discover, Columbia Journalism Review, Seed, New York Magazine, Slate, Popular Science, The Chicago Tribune, and other publications.
 Her work has been anthologized in several collections, including Best Food Writing and Best Creative Nonfiction.
 She served as co-editor of The Best American Science Writing 2011 and has worked as a correspondent for NPR’s Radiolab and PBS’s Nova ScienceNOW.